naruaway/npm-install-browser-benchmark/README.md

 There are several ways to run "npm install" in web browsers.
 Here the definition of "npm install" is that we can inspect the contents of node_modules after running "npm install" via file system APIs.

-This repo includes the benchmark code and source code for the website.
+This repo includes the benchmark code and source code for the website, which also hosts pages to be used in the benchmarks as well.

 See https://npm-install-browser-benchmark.nry.app for more details.